wagood/laralist/README.md

 * [Agent Detection](https://github.com/rmunate/AgentDetection) library offers a wide range of methods that allow you to discover and analyze the connection agent data in your application.

+* Desktop and Mobile User [Agent Parser](https://github.com/jenssegers/agent) with support for Laravel, based on [Mobile Detect](https://github.com/serbanghita/Mobile-Detect) with desktop support and additional functionality.

 * [Airdrop for Laravel](https://hammerstone.dev/airdrop/docs/main/overview) is a package that speeds up your code deploys by skipping your asset build step whenever possible.
 <!-- assets -->